-External Party means the Skills Commission, Government bodies or agencies, licensing or accrediting organisations, or industry bodies that determine the minimum qualifications requirements of their sector.
+External Party means Government bodies or agencies, licensing or accrediting organisations, or industry bodies that determine the minimum qualifications requirements of their sector.

 Full Rate of Pay has the same meaning as in section 18 of the FW Act.

 FW Act means the Fair Work Act 2009 (Cth).